-[Mr. Gates said that his supposition, shared by many other Obama administration officials, did not extend to Pakistan’s top political and military officials.
+[Mr. Gates said that his supposition, shared by many other Obama administration officials, did not extend to Pakistan ’s top political and military officials.
 “I have seen no evidence at all that the senior leadership knew,” Mr. Gates said.
 “In fact, I’ve seen some evidence to the contrary.”]

 By Elisabeth Bumiller

 Secretary of Defense Robert M. Gates, left, and Adm.
-Mike Mullen,
+Mike Mullen, the chairman of the Joint Chiefs of Staff |

 WASHINGTON — Defense Secretary Robert M. Gates said Wednesday that he surmised that “somebody” in Pakistan had been aware thatOsama bin Laden was hiding in a compound in the Pakistani garrison town of Abbottabad, but that there was no evidence so far that anyone in the country’s senior leadership had known.